tomkulich15/autocliker-beta-/README.md

-# Mine-Autoclicker-Beta
+# Autoclicker-Beta

 ## Overview

-Mine-Autoclicker-Beta is a simple yet powerful tool that automates mouse clicks and scroll actions.
+Autoclicker is a simple yet powerful tool that automates mouse clicks and scroll actions.
 It's designed to help you perform repetitive tasks effortlessly.
 This guide will walk you through the installation process and how to use the autoclicker.

 ## Installation

-To get started with Mine-Autoclicker-Beta, you'll need to install the necessary dependencies.
+To get started with Autoclicker, you'll need to install the necessary dependencies.
 Run the following command to install them:

 ```bash
 pip install PySimpleGUI pynput